TRANSFORMATIVE JUSTICE READINGS

 Our reading circle provides a space for us to explore and unpack various topics from an intersectional and critical lens.
 This September, we'll be launching a circle to engage with writings and materials on topics such as abolition transformative justice, community accountability, restorative justice and alternatives to carceral and prison systems for addressing harm and violence.

-We will seek to develop a critical understanding of these frameworks and their application, particularly to South Asian contexts, both within the diaspora and ‘at home’.
+We seek to develop a critical understanding of these frameworks and their application, particularly to South Asian contexts, both within the diaspora and ‘at home’.
 We recognise that caste, race, gender, indigeneity, and religious identities have often been the basis of over-criminalisation of certain bodies.
 And that, in order to counter the disparate and disproportionate harm that the carceral state can inflict upon them, social movements led by those who are most marginalsied have endeavoured to develop mechanisms to address that harm without resorting to the police or other violent institutions.

 To understand how existing ideas and systems of justice replicate patterns of harm and oppression.